qdrant/landing_page/qdrant-landing/content/blog/what-is-a-vector-database.md

 Quantization is a technique used for reducing the total size of the database.
 It works by compressing vectors into a more compact representation at the cost of accuracy.

-[Binary Quantization](https://qdrant.tech/articles/binary-quantization/) is a fast indexing and data compression method available in Qdrant that allows for rapid vector comparison, which can speed up query processing times dramatically (up to 40x faster!).
+[Binary Quantization](https://qdrant.tech/articles/binary-quantization/) is a fast indexing and data compression method used by Qdrant.
+It supports vector comparisons, which can dramatically speed up query processing times (up to 40x faster!).

 Think of each data point as a ruler.
 Binary quantization splits this ruler in half at a certain point, marking everything above as "1" and everything below as "0".
 This [binarization](https://deepai.org/machine-learning-glossary-and-terms/binarization) process results in a string of bits, representing the original vector.